attrace/discovery/readme.md

 -  [airports.json](https://discovery.attrace.com/mainnet/airports.json)
 -  [full.json](https://discovery.attrace.com/mainnet/full.json)

-## Usage mindset
+## Indexers/tokenRegistry usage mindset

-These manifests provide discovery hints without any uptime guarantees.
+These manifests provide node discovery hints without any uptime guarantees.
 The nodes are "most likely" up, but they might be unreachable due to netsplit/load/maintenance/attacks/...
 It's up to caller to fallback to other nodes when nodes are unreachable.